 The same goes for your dishwasher.
 Try to make sure that you fully load the dishwasher before washing.
 Obviously if you have to leave dirty plates and cutlery hanging around for days on end before your dishwasher gets full it may be easier to hand wash – or downsize your dishwasher.
 Many dishwashers have economy cycles too, so ensure that you use these for lightly used dishes.
 If you dishwasher has a booster heater you should be using it!

 6. Find and fix any leaks

 Dripping taps are easy to identify but you make also have hidden leaks that are contributing to excess water usage.
 It’s important to find them and fix them.
-See our guide to hidden plumbing leaks for further information.

 7. Fit some water saving devices

 Water saving devices such as a showerheads, tap inserts and that work by mixing air with the water creating a low-flow so that you lose less water without losing water pressure.
 They work by mixing air and water and will save you one litre per minute on average.
 They may not be suitable for electric or multi-jet showers so it’s always best to check first.